-4) HB 552.1 Herbal Formulas & Strategies 1
+4) HB 552.1 Herbal Formulas & Strategies 1\

-Prerequisite: HB 550.1, HB 550.2, HB 550.3 Co-requisite: N/A This is the first course in a three-course series teaching the principles of classical herbal formulation and therapeutic functions along with major formulas currently used in Chinese medicine.
-Students will condu therapeutic functions along with major formulas currently used in Chinese medicine.
+Prerequisite: HB 550.1, HB 550.2, HB 550.3 Co-requisite: N/A

+This is the first course in a three-course series teaching the principles of classical herbal formulation and therapeutic functions along with major formulas currently used in Chinese medicine.
 Students will conduct an analysis of herbal formulas while learning to make modifications according to the classical hierarchy of ingredients and the specific needs of a patient.
 To conclude this first course, students will learn the therapeutic actions and clinical indications, prohibitions and contraindications for each formula.

-5) HB 552.2 Herbal Formulas & Strategies 2
+5) HB 552.2 Herbal Formulas & Strategies 2\